0BTCWG/Wire/docs/implementation_status.md

 - ✅ Implemented comprehensive tests for WrappedAssetMint circuit
 - ✅ Implemented comprehensive tests for WrappedAssetBurn circuit
 - ✅ Implemented comprehensive tests for Transfer circuit
+- ✅ Implemented unit tests for all gadgets
+- ✅ Implemented integration tests for circuits
+- ✅ Implemented benchmark tests
+- ✅ Implemented test vectors for auditing
+- ✅ Fixed all test failures and witness conflicts
+- ✅ Ensured all tests pass with the latest API changes

 ### Real ZK Proof Generation and Verification
 - ✅ Real ZK proof generation and verification for: